 The truth is that a successful attack on the power grid for the United States has the potential to be disastrous.
 The scope of such an attack, if wide enough, could disrupt American society for weeks or even months, resulting in widespread chaos as Americans suddenly find themselves with no access to electricity.

-Disruption to supply lines could result in whole regions being cut off from the rest of the country, making it extremely difficult to provide food and medicine to those in need.
+Supply line disruptions could result in whole regions being cut off from the rest of the country, making it extremely difficult to provide food and medicine to those in need.
 Financial markets would crash, and civil unrest is likely to occur as well.
 On a large enough scale, the ability of local law enforcement or the National Guard to respond to such events would be challenging.
 Additionally, if a rogue nation or a terrorist organization orchestrated the attack, the ensuing chaos can be used to continue different types of attacks, either against the government or the American people themselves.

 Certain parts of the power grid that are dedicated to critical infrastructure components, such as those used in hospitals and government buildings, are often protected against attacks with security infrastructure in place.
 Back-up generators and green energy generation from solar and wind sources can help keep these critical services running on a localized level, but the majority of society often lacks these backup systems.
 Enough widespread damage to the grid would make it an arduous task to begin putting the pieces back together.